 Fans on Tyneside have to face facts.
-As a newly promoted club, Newcastle United will likely be embroiled in a battle towards the bottom of the table.
+Newcastle’s season starts as a newly promoted club, and they will likely be embroiled in a battle towards the bottom of the table.
 They may have started the new season well, with 3 wins after five matches, but the Premier League is long, rigorous, and unpredictable.
 To not have a repeat of their 2015-2016 season, here are four Newcastle players that could make or break their maiden campaign back in the Premier League.

 4 Players that could Make or Break Newcastle’s Season